• Skip to primary navigation

 Besides pain and other long-term physical effects, spinal cord injuries carry high emotional and financial costs as well.

 Not all spinal cord injuries are caused by preventable accidents.
-Spinal trauma can result from unavoidable factors such as genetic abnormalities, tumors, developmental disorders and infectious diseases.
+Spinal trauma can result from unavoidable factors such as genetic abnormalities, tumors, developmental disorders, and infectious diseases.

 However, spinal cord injuries caused by another person’s irresponsible actions do happen and are oftentimes permanent and irreversible.
 These incidents often occur because of the following:

-• Car crashes, especially ones involving drunk drivers
+• Car crashes, especially ones involving drunk drivers or speeding

 • Truck accidents